TAMS-Group/tams_printed_ft/README.md

 ## URDF models

-We also provide ROS URDF models for the sensors.
+We also provide ROS URDF models for the sensors, see the `urdf`subdirectory.
 The modeling approach combines the actual (high-res) 3D meshes also used for 3D printing for the visual model, while a simplified geometric model (cylinder, box) is used for the sensor collision model.